-- The Rank and Tenure Committee evaluates the application and submits its recommendation, vote, and materials upon which the recommendation was based to the Vice President for Academic Affairs.
+- The Rank and Tenure Committee evaluates the application and submits its recommendation, vote, and materials upon which the recommendation was based to the Provost.
 The recommendation is submitted in paper and electronic formats.

-- Having received all materials by November 21or March 27, the Vice President for Academic Affairs evaluates the application with its accompanying documents and submits a recommendation with the materials on which it is based to the President of the University.
+- Having received all materials by November 21 or March 27, the Provost evaluates the application with its accompanying documents and submits a recommendation with the materials on which it is based to the President of the University.
 This includes the Rank and Tenure Committee’s recommendation and vote, all other recommendations and all application and evaluative documentation in paper and electronic format.

 - Having received the documents by January 10 or April 22, the President of the University reviews them and renders a final decision.
-The President or the Vice President for Academic Affairs informs the faculty member of the status of the application, including the recommendations of all reviewing bodies.
+The President or the Provost informs the faculty member of the status of the application, including the recommendations of all reviewing bodies.
 In the case of a negative decision, the criteria not met are communicated to the applicant.

 All materials submitted by the applicant will be returned at the conclusion of the process.

 - have completed all formal educational requirements in the relevant academic field, judged necessary to meet the needs of the department and the University;

 - have achieved at least the rank of Associate Professor or, if currently an Assistant Professor, must apply for promotion to Associate Professor and Tenure at the same time and may do so with the submission of a single document using the tenure criteria;